tomaslangkaas/markof.js/README.md

 a single line break indicates just that.

 - Unordered list item
-  - List items are nested with 2 spaces for each level
+  - Indent with 2 spaces for nested lists

 1. Ordered list item
 9. Ordered list item with value 9
-  2. Item 9.2, ordered list items are also nested with 2 spaces for each level
+  2. Item 9.2
   -  Ordered an unordered list items can be mixed

 |  a table cell             |' left-aligned table header cell